-This course deals with behavior in formal organization, organization structure, behavioral patterns authority motivation conflict organization climate interpersonal communication.
+This course deals with behaviour in formal organisation, organisation structure, behavioural patterns authority motivation conflict organisation climate interpersonal communication.

-103206 Organizational Supervision
+103206 Organisational Supervision

-The organizational supervision course is concerned with giving students with an idea of the process of supervision, techniques, human relations in supervision, criteria of effective supervision and the technique of maintaining a effective organizational climate for employees.
+The organisational supervision course is concerned with giving students with an idea of the process of supervision, techniques, human relations in supervision, criteria of effective supervision and the technique of maintaining an effective organisational climate for employees.